mromdhani/08-jenkins-cicd-pipeline-maven-03-continious-deployment/Readme.md

-# JenkinsCI : Continious Delivery
+# JenkinsCI : Continious Deployment
 ---

-This Delivery Pipeline extends the  CI Pipeline implemented in the previous Lab. (`07-jenkins-cicd-pipeline-maven-01-continious-integration`).
-It adds  the steps related to the deployment of the application in the Staging server, the performance analysis, and the promotion of the  artificat to the release repository.
+This Delivery Pipeline extends the  Delivery Pipeline implemented in the previous Lab. (`08-jenkins-cicd-pipeline-maven-02-continious-delivery`).
+It adds  the steps related to the deployment of the application in the Deployment server.

 ## Required Setup for the Delivery Pipeline